divya112902/Statistics/EXP2/README.md

 ## Notes

-- Histograms are used to study distributions of variables such as `Glucose`, `BMI`, and `Age`.
+- Histograms are used to study distributions of variables such as Glucose, BMI, and Age.
 - Boxplots help identify potential outliers.
-- Scatter plots are used to study relationships such as `Glucose vs BMI` and `Age vs Glucose`.
+- Scatter plots are used to study relationships such as Glucose vs BMI and Age vs Glucose.
 - Pair plots provide multiple pairwise relationships in a single visualization.